Does BCAA or Beta-Alanine Break Your Fast?

 That brings us to the end of our look at whether BCAAs or Beta-Alanine break your fast.

-The short answers are as follows: Yes, BCAAs will break your fast.
-No, Beta-Alanine won’t break your fast.
+The short answers are as follows: Yes, BCAAs will probably break your fast.
+No, Beta-Alanine probably won’t break your fast.

 We’ve walked you through the basics about intermittent fasting and how many people adopt this method as a way to improve overall health and help with weight management.